microsoft/botframework-components/packages/Telephony/Readme.md

 * AllowInterruptions [`true`,`false`]

 #### Usage
 * If a recording is started for a conversation, another recording for the same conversation cannot be started.
-In such case, the Telephony Channel returns an error indicating that the _"Recording is already in progress"_.
 * The start recording action is only valid when called in a conversation on the Telephony channel.

 #### Dialog Flow
-* By default AllowInterruptions is set to `true` i.e. dialog continues while the recording is started in the background.
+* By default AllowInterruptions is set to `false` i.e. dialog blocks while the recording is started in the background.
-* To block the dialog when a recording is started, set AllowInterruptions to `false`.
+* To allow the interruptions when the recording dialog when a recording is started, set AllowInterruptions to `true`.
 * When a start recording result is received and indicates success, the action is considered complete.
-If the dialog was blocked, interrruptions will be unblocked once the result is received.
+If the dialog was blocked, interruptions will be unblocked once the result is received.

 #### Failures
 * When a start recording result is received and indicates error, the dialog throws an `ErrorResponseException`.